-Mutations in CHEK2 and PTEN genes also may be responsible for some breast cancers in men.
+Mutations in CHEK2, PTEN and PALB2 genes might also be responsible for some breast cancers in men.

-Klinefelter syndrome is a congenital condition (present at birth) that affects about 1 in 1,000 men.
-Normally the cells in men's bodies have a single X chromosome along with a Y chromosome, while women's cells have 2 X chromosomes.
-Men with this condition have cells with a Y chromosome plus at least 2 X chromosomes (but sometimes more).
+Klinefelter syndrome is a congenital (present at birth) condition that affects about 1 in 1,000 men.
+Normally the cells in men's bodies have a single X chromosome along with a Y chromosome, while women's cells have two X chromosomes.
+Men with Klinefelter syndrome have cells with a Y chromosome plus at least two X chromosomes (but sometimes more).

-Men with Klinefelter syndrome also have small testicles (smaller than usual).
-Often, they are infertile because they are unable to produce functioning sperm cells.
+Men with Klinefelter syndrome also have small testicles and are often infertile because they are unable to produce functioning sperm cells.
 Compared with other men, they have lower levels of androgens (male hormones) and more estrogens (female hormones).
 For this reason, they often develop gynecomastia (benign male breast growth).

 Heavy drinking (of alcoholic beverages) increases the risk of breast cancer in men.
 This may be because of its effects on the liver (see next paragraph).

-The liver plays an important role in sex hormone metabolism by making binding proteins that carry the hormones in the blood.
-These binding proteins affect the hormones' activity.
-Men with severe liver disease such as cirrhosis have relatively low levels of androgens and higher estrogen levels.
-They have a higher rate of benign male breast growth (gynecomastia) and also have an increased risk of developing breast cancer.
+The liver plays an important role in balancing the levels of sex hormones.
+In cases of severe liver disease, such as cirrhosis, the liver is not working well and the hormone levels are uneven, causing lower levels of androgens and higher levels of estrogen.
+Men with liver disease can also have a higher chance of developing benign male breast growth (gynecomastia) and also have an higher risk of developing breast cancer.

 Estrogen-related drugs were once used in hormonal therapy for men with prostate cancer.
 This treatment may slightly increase breast cancer risk.

-There is concern that transgender/transsexual individuals who take high doses of estrogens as part of a sex reassignment could also have a higher breast cancer risk.
-Still, there haven’t been any studies of breast cancer risk in transgendered individuals, so it isn’t clear what their breast cancer risk is.
+There is concern that transgender/transsexual individuals who take high doses of estrogen as part of gender-affirming hormonal treatment could also have a higher breast cancer risk.
+Still, research on breast cancer risk in transgender individuals is quite new, so it isn’t clear what their breast cancer risk may be.

 Studies have shown that women's breast cancer risk is increased by obesity (being extremely overweight) after menopause.
-Obesity is probably a risk factor for male breast cancer as well.
+Obesity is also a risk factor for male breast cancer as well.
 The reason is that fat cells in the body convert male hormones (androgens) into female hormones (estrogens).
 This means that obese men have higher levels of estrogens in their body.
-Some obese men may notice that they don't have to shave as frequently as other men.
-They might also have trouble fathering children.
-Regular exercise and maintaining a healthy weight may help reduce the risk of breast cancer, as well as that of many other diseases and cancers.

-Some studies have suggested that certain conditions, such as having an undescended testicle, having mumps as an adult, or having one or both testicles surgically removed (orchiectomy) may increase male breast cancer risk.
-Although the risk seems to be increased, overall it is still low.
+Certain conditions, such as having an undescended testicle, having mumps as an adult, or having one or both testicles surgically removed (orchiectomy) may increase male breast cancer risk.